zenaan/lang-list/README.md

 Boolean values may be `true` or `false` only.

-The lang-list data structures are as follows:
+The `lang-list` data structures/ schema, are/ is as follows:

 **A.** **`syntax_uids`** (`syntax_uids.yaml`): _map_, keyed by field name:
 1. `protocol`: _integer_, currently `0`, monotonically increasing if necessary